ChameleonCloud/docs/source/getting-started/index.rst

       chmod 600 mychameleonkey.pem

 #.
-Add the key to your current SSH identity
+Add the key to your current SSH identity:

    .. code-block:: bash